Meetings and top tips

-Book to attend our face to face or online meetings and get more top tips for your LOFS event.
+Book to attend our FREE in-person host farmer workshops or online Zoom meetings.
+Meet like-minded host farmers and get more top tips for your OFS event.

 Join us for top tips and support!